November 4, 2020

 AEOP Teams Up with Scholastic to Expand, Diversify eCYBERMISSION Participation

-High-quality, virtual programming poised to increase participation by underserved and underrepresented students in STEM
+High-quality, virtual programming poised to increase participation by underrepresented students in STEM

 (November 4, 2020) – As schools remain closed amid the ongoing COVID-19 pandemic, AEOP (the Army Educational Outreach Program) is launching a new initiative with Scholastic to encourage more educators to implement the web-based eCYBERMISSION competition in their classrooms. eCYBERMISSION, a science, technology, engineering and mathematics (STEM) competition for students in grades six through nine, is sponsored by the U.S. Army and administered by the National Science Teaching Association (NSTA).
 Students participating in eCYBERMISSION cultivate their interests in STEM and work in virtual teams where they are challenged to explore how STEM works in their world, while working together to better their communities using scientific inquiry and engineering design methods.